AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 - Notes UI: http://127.0.0.1:8000/notes
 - Example plugin: http://127.0.0.1:8000/hello-plugin (plugin template + CSS are included under `plugins/example_plugin`)

+Behavior note: on first visit the root page will prompt you to choose a database (called a "base").
+The selected base is stored per-client (in a cookie named `gw_base`) so different browsers/clients can use different databases simultaneously.
+You can also temporarily override the base for a single request using the `?b=<base>` query parameter.
+Use the "Change database" button on the welcome page to clear the cookie and return to the base selection UI.

 ### API

 - Programmatic JSON API endpoints are available under `/api`: